nelci592/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/-how-to/how-to-connect-to-an-access-database.md

       data to data items (Report, Table, Chart).To connect to an Access database using the SqlDataSource control

 In Microsoft Visual Studio, open a Telerik Report.
 From the
-            Telerik Reporting suiteversion group in the Toolbox, select the SqlDataSource component and click on the design surface to add it to the Report.
+            Telerik Reporting {{site.suiteversion}} group in the Toolbox, select the SqlDataSource component and click on the design surface to add it to the Report.